-Robert Maxim is a Research Associate in the Brookings Metropolitan Policy Program (Brookings Metro).
+Robert Maxim is a Senior Research Associate in the Brookings Metropolitan Policy Program (Brookings Metro).
 Maxim conducts research and designs policy proposals for Brookings Metro’s managing disruption portfolio, exploring how economic trends like technological change and globalization affect people and places.

 Maxim’s recent work has focused on measuring the effects of automation and artificial intelligence on U.S. workers, encouraging economic growth and inclusion in U.S. Heartland states, and supporting the wellbeing of regional public universities.
 Maxim has also written on the geography of the COVID-19 recession, U.S. innovation policy, the gig economy and contingent work, and the effects of U.S. tariffs and trade policy.